RobTillaart/MCP_POT/README.md

 The MCP_POT library implements access to MCP digital potentiometers.
 These devices have 1 or 2 potentiometers, 10 KΩ, 50 KΩ and 100 KΩ and communicates over SPI.
 The library supports both hardware SPI and software SPI.
-Since 0.2.1 the SPI speed can be adjusted for both HW and SW SPI.

-The library does not support daisy chaining of devices.
+The library does not support daisy chaining of devices, although this is a neat feature.
 This might be implemented in the future.